 Newly opened exhibitions at galleries including the Metropolitan Museum of Art and MoMA

-Franco Zeffirelli’s spectacular production of Puccini’s Turandot at the Metropolitan Opera
+Grand Tier seating to Franco Zeffirelli’s legendary production of Puccini’s opera Turandot at the Metropolitan Opera

-The New York Philharmonic Orchestra performing Saint-Saëns and Rachmaninov
+The New York Philharmonic Orchestra performing Rimsky-Korsakov, Saint-Saëns and Rachmaninov

-An evening at the Jazz at the Lincoln Center Theater
+An evening of jazz in the Appel Room at the elegant Jazz at the Lincoln Center complex

 The itinerary includes some of the world’s top art and history museums and dining in a selection of the city’s best restaurants.